Introduction

 - C-style strings are character arrays with

-termination. - C++
+\0termination. - C++

-handles multi-word input.- String operations include concatenation, length, access, and modification.
+stringclass is modern and easy to use. getline()handles multi-word input.- String operations include concatenation, length, access, and modification.